par12005/TPPS/docs/source/user_pages/page_4.rst

 Genotype, Phenotype, and Environment
 ************************************

 The fourth set of fields in TPPS is the Genotype, Phenotype, and Environment section.
 Here you will be asked to provide the data and metadata for your phenotypes and genotypes.
 If you are submitting a study with multiple species, and would like to use the same phenotype/genotype data across multiple species, you can select the ‘<Genotype/Phenotype> information for <organism i> is the same as <genotype/phenotype> information for <organism i-1>.’ box.
-Each of the fields on this page is asked once per tree species:
+Each of the fields on this page is asked once per species:

 Phenotype
 =========